Business Analyst vs Project Manager vs Product Owner: Which Role Fits You?

 Skills Comparison

-Product Owners tend to earn more at senior levels because they carry direct accountability for product outcomes.
-Project Managers command premium salaries at scale because large programs require experienced orchestration.
-Business Analysts offer the most accessible entry point, the flattest learning curve, and the most transferable skill set across industries.
+All three roles pay well.
+The short version: Product Owners tend to earn the most at senior levels because they carry direct accountability for product outcomes.
+Project Managers command premium salaries on large programs because experienced orchestration is scarce.
+Business Analysts offer the most accessible entry point and the most transferable skill set across industries - and mid-level BA salaries regularly reach $100,000+ in the US.

 Where They Overlap (and Where It Gets Messy)